kgcurtis/info_extraction/README.md

 After downloading and extracting, navigate to the /data folder and extract that as well.
 Now, you will have a .jsonl file.
 If you run coref_resolution.py from within this folder, it will resolve coreferences in the cases.
 This will take a very long time, so it may not be necessary to resolve the whole
 .jsonl file at first.

+## WitAI implementation
+- `extractor.py`: file containing the Spacy parser.
+It calls upon a `WitClient`
+- `wit_client.py`: Takes text, breaks it into acceptable-length chunks (for WitAI API specs), then determines the relevant entities
+Regarding